rmarkello/snfpy/README.md

 ## Purpose

 Similarity network fusion is a technique originally proposed by [Wang et al., 2014, Nature Methods](https://www.ncbi.nlm.nih.gov/pubmed/24464287) to combine data from different sources for a shared group of samples.
-The procedure works by constructing networks of these samples for each data source that represent how *similar* each sample is to all the other, and then fusing the networks together.
+The procedure works by constructing networks of these samples for each data source that represent how *similar* each sample is to all the others, and then fusing the networks together.
 This figure from the original paper, which applied the method to genetics data, provides a nice demonstration:

 ![Similarity network fusion](https://media.nature.com/lw926/nature-assets/nmeth/journal/v11/n3/images/nmeth.2810-F1.jpg)